East Tennessee: Topography

-The Cumberland Mountains begin directly north of the Sequatchie Valley, and extend northward to the Cumberland Gap at the Tennessee-Kentucky-Virginia tripoint.
+The Cumberland Mountains begin directly north of the Sequatchie Valley and extend northward to the Cumberland Gap at the Tennessee-Kentucky-Virginia tripoint.
 While technically a separate physiographic region, the Cumberland Mountains are usually considered part of the Cumberland Plateau in Tennessee.
-The Cumberland Mountains reach elevations above 3500 ft in Tennessee, and their largest subrage is the Crab Orchard Mountains.
+The Cumberland Mountains reach elevations above 3500 ft in Tennessee, and their largest subrange is the Crab Orchard Mountains.
 The Cumberland Trail traverses the eastern escarpment of the Cumberland Plateau and Cumberland Mountains.